Bhargavi-ng/Migration_and_Housing/Readme.md

    - Transforming Mortgage Rates and House Price Index datasets to same time(Quaterly) denominator for ML
    - Transformed Current and Previous Residence Data to create visualizations
    - Transformed Zillow House Value Index and Housing Inventory datasets for ML
-3. [Data Analysis](#data-analysis-and-creation-of-machine-learning-models) - Creation od Machine Learning Models
+3. [Data Analysis](#data-analysis-and-creation-of-machine-learning-models) - Creation of Machine Learning Models
    - Model 1: House price and Migration
 		- Findings from Model 1
 		- Data sources used for Model 1